 One of the main novelties about film had been the fact that it was apparently able to capture the roots and identity through time.
 In doing so, it depicted movement as it spread-out.
 By depicting various kinds of transfer, passage, shift or interchange, film became involved in the exploration of space in its cultural context.
 With movie, the representation of the special breath of life that goes through all of us from the moment we are born until the last of our traces are preserved for another person’s memory.
 Sample Issues: modern urban monuments

-When participants decide to submit their projects, they will find three options.
+When participants decide to submit their projects, they will find four options.

-Three types of submission are stated at the registration form in the website which is presented clearly.
+four types of submission are stated at the registration form in the website which is presented

 1- Presenting movies of